 November 26 – December 22, 2019

 Just before the Tokyo 2020 Olympic and Paralympic Games, documentary films about the Olympics will be screened.
 This program will not only give you pleasure of learning the history of each sport and watching famous athletes, but also be significant as a showcase of the works of important filmmakers such as Leni Riefenstahl, Kon Ichikawa, Claude Lelouch, Masahiro Shinoda, and Carlos Saura.

 December 24 – 27, 2019, January 4 – 19, 2020

-This program is a retrospective of the films of Naomi Kawase (1969- ), who got attention with her self-portrait 8mm documentary films in the beginning of the 1990s, then advanced to making 35mm narrative films and got prizes at many film festivals, and has become one of the leading figures of Japanese cinema.
+This program is a retrospective of the films of Naomi Kawase (1969- ), who got attention with her self-portrait 8mm documentary films in the beginning of the 1990s, then advanced to making 35mm narrative films and got prizes at many film festivals.
+Now, she has become one of the leading figures of Japanese cinema, and has also been appointed to direct the official film of the Olympic Games Tokyo 2020.
 This is our first program that features a Japanese female director of narrative films.

 January 21 – March 8, 2020

 Shedding light on documentary films, this program presents the legacy of the filmmakers who enriched Japanese cinema with their acute portrayals of the Japanese society from the end of World War II to the 1990s.

 As for the educational programs held at Nagase Memorial Theatre OZU, please see the following page.

 May 10 – 26, 2019 (Fridays, Saturdays and Sundays only)

 This program shows the most popular films in our programs of 2018.